catalyst/moodle-auth_saml2/.extlib/UPGRADE.md

 ### Cherry-pick previous changes.
 Look at the previous history on /.extlib/simplesaml and cherry-pick our custom changes.

+### Make sure you fix README.md

+Update the version of SSP in the supported branches.
+Make sure you do this is ALL supported branches even if you have only updated SSP in one branch.
+It shouldn't matter which README you look at they should be consistent.

 # Using a published release
 Sometimes you might get away with using a published release with the following instructions.